Technology Brother Elegy

 It's 2018 and you're in Ethiopia with some Effective Altruists.

 You get stomach bugs, can't shake them, so you're sick all the time now.
-Doctors don't help, so you turn to experimental pharmacology from India recommended by the chronically ill on web forums, and consuming despair.
+Doctors don't help, so you turn to pharmacology from India recommended by the chronically ill on web forums and to consuming despair.

 This, oddly, is your path to God.
 If the ratio of what we can't compute to what we can is astronomical, what phenomena can we confidently exclude from possibility?
 You become more open to the mystical.